What’s missing from your plate?

 D. Two or more times a week

-A. Just when I’m working
+A. Mostly when I’m working or stressed

-B. Only in the afternoon
+B. Usually in the afternoon

 C. All day, every day